flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 I don't understand this argument.
 I don't understand what prompted it.
-It's bizarre and self-contradictory: on the one hand, cellos are made for _players_ and we shouldn't change them to accommodate novices, but on the other hand Rich acknowledges _child novices play child-sized cellos_.
-This is a change.
-I'm quite sure that Yo-Yo Ma, a _player_, doesn't perform with a child-sized cello, and at the same time here are these _non-player_ children somehow learning to play without using Yo-Yo Ma-sized cellos.
+It's bizarre and self-contradictory: on the one hand, cellos are made for players and we shouldn't change them to accommodate novices, but on the other hand Rich acknowledges child novices play child-sized cellos.
+Making the cello smaller is changing it.
+I'm quite sure that Yo-Yo Ma, a player, doesn't perform with a child-sized cello.

 Or take this adorable video of a father playing _Everything Counts_ by Depeche Mode with his young children: